Resternl/Resternl/README.md

 ## About Me

 I'm a backend developer who focuses on building systems for websites.
-I use Python as my primary language and Node.js and Laravel as secondary languages I'm currently learning.
+I use Laravel as my primary language and Node.js for real time system and also python for automation and backend service.